-According the HSE (Health and Safety Executive), Waste is considered ‘hazardous’ if it ‘contains substances or has properties that might make it harmful to human health or the environment’.
-Crucially, substances were re-classified placing many within the ‘hazardous’ category which required companies to re-think their handling and disposal procedures.
+According the HSE (Health and Safety Executive), Waste is considered “hazardous” if it, “contains substances or has properties that might make it harmful to human health or the environment”.
+Crucially, substances were re-classified placing many within the “hazardous” category which required companies to re-think their handling and disposal procedures.
 Since July 2014, it is an offence to dispose of hazardous waste along with non-hazardous waste in landfill.
 Examples of hazardous waste include mercury, bromine, asbestos, solvents, pesticides and oils.
-If you need to check if a substance is classified as hazardous, click here.
+There are a number of resources available to you that will help you classify different types of waste.

 Where are hazardous Substances Found?